kamil-cz/kamil-cz.github.io/README.md

 ## Description

-Civpik helps you select a pool of leaders and civilizations for you Moltiplayer Civ games!
+Civpik helps you select a pool of leaders and civilizations for you Multiplayer Civ games!
 Select the number of players that joined your multiplayer civ 7 game.
 Choose if you want to select from a bag of leaders and/or civilizations to pick, and generate a random pool of results.
 You can easily copy the results to share them with your group.

 ## Getting Started